 It costs DKMS £40 to register each new potential blood stem cell donor.
-We need your help to continue registering more potential lifesavers.
+The money you raise at your party will help us register more donors who could be a match for a blood cancer patient in need.

-Request our fundraising pack and host a mani-pedicure party for family, friends and colleagues.
+Host a virtual mani-pedicure party for family, friends and colleagues.

-Taking part is easy – and fun!
-Together, #LetsNailBloodCancer.
+Taking part is easy and fun! #LetsNailBloodcancer together.

-Invite the gang round for a cheeky cocktail or a refreshing healthy mocktail while you have fun raising money for DKMS to enable more registrations.
-Perhaps a mani & martini or a pedi & prosecco is more to your taste?
-Either way have a browse through our range of cocktails and mocktails to help your #LetsNailBloodCancer party go with a swing…go on you deserve it!
+Have a cheeky cocktail or a refreshing healthy mocktail while you have fun raising money for DKMS.
+Whether a mani & martini or a pedi and prosecco is more to your taste, have a browse through our range of cocktails and mocktails to help your #LetsNailBloodCancer party go with a swing.

 The Nail Files